 6. Get a Canada Study Visa ASAP

 A study permit is not needed if you want to take short-term courses or programs of study of six months or less.
-You may enrol in short-term programs at any learning institution, regardless of whether or not it is designated.
+You may enroll in short-term programs at any learning institution, regardless of whether or not it is designated.
 To study in Canada for longer than six months, you’ll need to gain a Canadian study permit.
 This will be your visa for the duration of your stay.
 Depending on your nationality, you may also need to obtain a temporary residence permit, which can be processed at the same time as your study permit application.

 Whether or not you need a permit, everyone must provide: